-246 Investments and Personal Finance (3) As needed.
+- 246 Investments and Personal Finance (3) As needed.
 Examines investment alternatives available to the individual.
 Insurance programs, real estate, and securities.
-Emphasis on the analysis of securities and the operation of the securities market.

-301 Finance Fundamentals (3) (Prerequisite: Admitted to School of Business or permission of the school) Sources of personal income, saving and consumer spending patterns.
-Development of techniques for planning and budgeting consumption expenditures and saving, with special emphasis on the use of saving allocations to achieve personal goals; real property, insurance, financial investment, retirement, estate and tax planning, time value of money, and applied statistics.

-341 Financial Management (3) (Prerequisite: Accounting 201 and 202) F, S, SU.
+Emphasis on the analysis of securities and the operation of the securities market. - 301 Finance Fundamentals (3) F, S, SU.
+Sources of personal income, saving and consumer spending patterns.
+Development of techniques for planning and budgeting consumption expenditures and saving, with special emphasis on the use of saving allocations to achieve personal goals; real property, insurance, financial investment, retirement, estate and tax planning, time value of money, and applied statistics. - 341 Financial Management (3) (Prerequisite: Math 134, Accounting 201 and 202) F, S, SU.
 Study of the financial functions of economic entities including financial analysis, financial planning, current assets management, capital budgeting, obtaining funds from the capital markets, and international finance.
-Computer applications.

-344 Real Estate Finance (3) (Prerequisite: 341 or permission of school) As needed.
-Study of basic real estate principles, including land economics and use; property evaluation and appraisal; and the legal, regulatory, and financial aspects of property sales, ownership, and management.

-347 Investments I (3) (Prerequisite: 341 and Economics 205) F, SU.
-Topics include investment media, markets, and objectives.
+Computer applications. - 344 Intro to Real Estate (3) F. Study of basic real estate principles, including land economics and use, property evaluation and appraisal; and the legal, regulatory, and financial aspects of property sales, ownership, and management. - 347 Investments I (3) (Prerequisite: 341) F, SU.
+Topics include an introduction to various securities markets & instruments, investment media, and applications.
 Quantitative methods, including computerized techniques, are applied to risk-return, growth, and valuation analysis.
-Modern Portfolio Theory is applied.
-Real stocks are used, enabling students to invest in portfolios that meet their risk-return requirements.

-348 Investments II (3) (Prerequisite: Finance 347) S. This course will provide the student with the skills necessary to evaluate stocks, bonds, and derivative securities and their impact on the investor's portfolio.
-The course will culminate in a group project that will include a forecast of the overall economy, an industry forecast, and finally an evaluation of the chosen firm.
+Modern Portfolio Theory is applied - 348 Investments II (3) (Prerequisite: 347) S. This course will provide the student with the skills necessary to evaluate stocks, bonds, mutual funds, derivative securities and/or other securities and their impact on the investor's portfolio. - 366 Real Estate (3) (Prerequisite: 341) S. This course covers the aspects of owning and using real estate.

-366 Principles of Real Estate (3) (Prerequisite: Admitted to the School of Business or permission of instructor) As needed.
-An introduction to the study of real estate covering the aspects of owning and using real estate.
 The course examines the bundle of rights associated with real estate and the transfer of those rights.
 It focuses on legal instruments, real estate brokerage, financing methods and sources, and investment analysis.
-This course is useful to individuals seeking to take the salesperson or broker exam.

-442 Advanced Corporate Finance (3) (Prerequisite: 341) F. Study of advanced financial problems encountered by a firm in investments, in management of assets, in obtaining of funds, and in special situations.

-443 Financial Markets (3) (Prerequisite: 341) S. The application of financial management principles to depository and non-depository financial institutions is studied.
-Asset/liability management, risk management strategies and techniques, financial markets, and financial instruments are covered.
-Written case analyses will be required.

-450 Cash Management (3) (Admission into the School of Business or permission of school) F. Designed to further the study of the financial management of a firm's current assets and current liabilities, this course completes the fundamental knowledge and skills required to be a cash manager in a modern business.
+This course is useful to individuals seeking to take the salesperson or broker exam. - 442 Advanced Corporate Finance (3) (Prerequisite: 341) F. Study of advanced financial problems encountered by a firm in investmints, in management of assets, in obtaining of funds, and in special situations. - 443 Financial Markets (3) (Prerequisite: 347 and Economics 321) S, SU.
+The application of financial principles to financial markets and institutions.
+It addresses key financial markets, such as the money, bond, stock, mortgage, and options markets, along with the financial institutions that facilitate these markets - 450 Cash Management (3) (Admission into the School of Business or permission of school) F. Designed to further the study of the financial management of a firm's current assets and current liabilities, this course completes the fundamental knowledge and skills required to be a cash manager in a modern business.
 Completion of this course is one of the requirements for a student to participate in the Certified Cash Management Associate Program.